Joshua66637/Academic-Project-2-Multiomics-database/README.md

 Options
 --createdb: Creates the database structure.
 --loaddb: Parses the data files and inserts the relevant data into the database.
---querydb=n : Runs one of nine predefined queries (where n is a number from 1 to 9) on the database.
+--querydb=n: Runs one of nine predefined queries (where n is a number from 1 to 9) on the database.
 ```
-Reference
+## Reference
 Ahadi, S., Zhou, W., Schüssler-Fiorenza Rose, S. M., Sailani, M. R., Contrepois, K., Avina, M., Ashland, M., Brunet, A., & Snyder, M. (2020).
 Personal aging markers and ageotypes revealed by deep longitudinal profiling.
 Nature Medicine, 26(1), 83–90.